atharaq/atharaq.github.io/haskell/lesson9.md

-# Topics in Advanced Computing Lesson 8: Input
+# Topics in Advanced Computing Lesson 9: Some Problems
 {:.no_toc}

 1. Table of Contents